gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Even though dependency resolve rules are lower level hooks in future we will use them to provide many high level features in Gradle's dependency engine.

-Many interesting use cases that can be implemented with the dependency resolve rules:
+Many interesting use cases can be implemented with the dependency resolve rules:

 * [Blacklisting a version] (userguide/userguide_single.html#sec:blacklisting_version) with a replacement.
 * Implementing a [custom versioning scheme](userguide/userguide_single.html#sec:custom_versioning_scheme).